-- (2) At present the Company does not have any Whole Time Executive Director on its Board to whom remuneration is paid.
-Hence a policy in this regard will be considered at an appropriate time. - (3) Considering profitability and uneven earnings it is recommended not to distribute any share of profits to the Directors till further review. - (4) The remuneration to Senior Management Personnel & Key Managerial Personnel viz. the Manager/CFO and the Company Secretary is as per the remuneration policy for employees of the Company.
-The Managerial Remuneration would be in compliance with the requirements of the Companies Act, 2013 including its schedules, the rules framed there under, approval of shareholders and the provisions of the SEBI (LODR) Regulations, 2015, whenever required and as may be applicable. - (5) Any fees paid to the Directors for rendering any legal or consultancy services to the Company on a professional basis shall not be included in the definition of Remuneration to Directors.
+- (2) Remuneration is given on basis of remuneration policy of the Company including industry standards, skills, experience and exposures appropriate to the Company's business requirements. - (3) Considering profitability and uneven earnings it is recommended not to distribute any share of profits to the Directors till further review. - (4) The remuneration to Senior Management Personnel & Key Managerial Personnel viz. the Manager/CFO/Whole time Director and the Company Secretary is as per the remuneration policy for employees of the Company.
+The Managerial Remuneration would be in compliance with the requirements of the Companies Act, 2013 including its schedules, the rules framed there under, approval of shareholders and the provisions of the SEBI (LODR) Regulations, 2015, wherever required and as may be applicable. - (5) Any fees paid to the Directors for rendering any legal or consultancy services to the Company on a professional basis shall not be included in the definition of Remuneration to Directors.